 Generally, Medicaid considers the value of any non-refundable pre-paid funeral plan or burial contract exempt.
 This includes irrevocable funeral trusts (IFTs) in most states.
 IFT limits vary, but the cap is typically $15,000 or less per spouse.
 For example, Nebraska sets a max value of $5,372, whereas New York and Michigan are the only two states that do not consider IFTs of any value exempt for Medicaid purposes.
 Some states also allow applicants to set aside up to $1,500 in an irrevocable pre-need funeral arrangement and/or a revocable burial fund that is considered an exempt asset.

 Property for Self-Support

 According to federal law, only an applicant’s equity interest in any real or personal property that is essential to their self-support is taken into account.
-Examples include farms, rental properties and other real estate investments that generate income.
+Examples include farms, rental properties, equipment and other real estate investments that generate income.
 Up to $6,000 of an applicant’s equity interest in the property is exempt from their allowable assets, but only if the property generates a net annual income of at least six percent of the equity value annually.
 Any value above the $6,000 cap is counted as an asset.

 Life Insurance Policies

 Seek Help With Medicaid Application and Spend-Down

 Medicaid is a very complex government program.
 Just because a senior’s assets exceed the general limits listed above does not mean they are automatically ineligible for coverage.
 Different states implement slightly different rules and resource limits, and an elder can devise a personalized asset spend-down strategy to meet their state’s eligibility criteria.

 In addition to asset limits, there are many other guidelines for calculating countable income and determining one’s medical need for care and assistance.
 Furthermore, different financial rules apply for married couples.
 It is recommended to familiarize yourself with these eligibility requirements early on in case you ever need to help an aging loved one apply for Medicaid (or file an application yourself).